Regulations Summary and Area Map

 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from the recreational use permit requirement.

-- Recreational access is allowed only by individuals possessing a valid Grove Park recreational use permit (except as described in items 2 and 3), except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
+- Access is allowed only by individuals possessing a Grove Park recreational use permit (except as described in #2 and #3 below), except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
 One minor dependent, under 16 years of age, may hunt with the permittee.

 - All persons are allowed on designated recreational trails (see map) year round for hiking, bicycling and horseback riding, provided they stay on the trails.
 A Grove Park recreational use permit is not required.

-- Persons without a valid Grove Park recreational use permit may operate vehicles only on Prison Farm, Ivey and Johnson roads and only for the purpose of through travel.
+- Operation of vehicles by persons without a Grove Park recreational use permit is prohibited, except that all persons may operate vehicles on Prison Farm, Ivey and Johnson roads for the purpose of through travel.

-- Persons possessing a valid Grove Park recreational use permit may ride non-motorized bicycles only on named or numbered roads and designated recreational trails.
+- Non-motorized bicycles may be ridden on designated recreational trails only, except that persons possessing a Grove Park recreational use permit may also ride non-motorized bicycles on named or numbered roads.

 - Vehicles are prohibited in the Camps Canal walk-in area, those lands lying south of CR 346 and in those lands lying north of CR 2082.
 Vehicles are allowed only on named or numbered roads in the remaining portion of the area.